Direct Loans for Americans (postgraduate)

 When will I get my first payment?

 After the start of your course.
 Your loan won’t be released before you’ve arrived for the start of the academic year.
-The first personal disbursement is usually up to 3 weeks after the start of the course so you must make sure you have sufficient funds to keep going for a few weeks before you arrive.
+The first personal disbursement is usually up to three weeks after the start of the course so you must make sure you have sufficient funds for the weeks between your arrival and receiving your personal disbursement.

 Do I need a UK bank account?

-A UK bank account is preferable as it reduces the times your money will be subject to exchange rates.
+A UK bank account is preferable as it reduces the number of times your money will be subject to exchange rates.

 How do I pay my fees/university accommodation?
 Should I set up a Direct Debit?

 No, do not set up a direct debit if you are receiving US Federal Aid.
-After term starts, students receive an invoice for tuition/accommodation fees.
-This is for information only.
-If you receive US Financial Aid, you will put on an alternative payment schedule in line with the US Loan disbursement dates (so you will pay your fees in September and February if you are an undergraduate student, and in September, February and June if you are a postgraduate student).
+After term starts, students receive an invoice for tuition/accommodation fees, this is for information only.
+If you receive US Financial Aid, you will put on an alternative payment schedule in line with the US Loan disbursement dates (so you will pay your fees in September and February if you are an postgraduate research student, and in September, February and June if you are a postgraduate taught student).

 What happens if I don't borrow enough to fully cover my tuition/accommodation fees?